project-gemmi/gemmi/docs/mol.rst

 - CONECT (no equivalent in mmCIF, but there is a way to read/write it)
 - END

+----

 Although the PDB format is widely used, some of its features can be easily overlooked.
-The rest of this section describes such features.
+Moreover, not all programs write and interpret PDB records in the same way.
+The rest of this section is devoted to such details.
-It is for people who are interested in the details of the PDB format.
-You do not need to read it to just use Gemmi and work with molecular models.

-----

 Let us start with the list of atoms: